 The Cycles of the Lights series follows the primordial souls, En and Il as they immerse themselves into the cosmos of their creation.
 Battling karmic entanglements, they strive to find their way back to each other.

-Each novel in the series follows the mortal lives led by En and Il.
-As they face exciting trials in their paths, they must remember who they are.
+Each novel in the series follows a mortal life led by En and Il.
+As they face trials in their paths, they must remember who they are.

 Fall of Ima (Cycles of the Lights, #1)

 Meliora lives on the Earth-like planet of Ima where days are idyllic and worries never last.
 Tension enters the north continent as her father, the King of a prominent sovereignty passes away.
 Her mother is left with the crown, but shows no interest in ruling.
 In desperation to find a cure for the hereditary disease that took her husband, Queen Vesper travels off-planet to study sorcery.
 Magic had long been banned on Ima, leaving desperate questions in her wake.
 To make matters worse, soon after her departure, Queen Vesper ceases communication.

 The lone successor to the throne is teenage Meliora, who feels shy of the task.
 With her best friend, Jedrek by her side, she musters the strength to lead.
 Meliora’s reign is short lived as the previous Queen returns after years of silence.
 Though once close, the woman now wielding magic isn’t the mother she remembers.
 Includes pen and ink illustrations of scenes by Ava Reiss.